Crown Jewel (2021): Raw

-WWE Champion Big E opened the following episode of Raw to talk about his win at Crown Jewel, and thanked Drew McIntyre for helping him become a better wrestler.
-Seth Rollins interrupted and challenged Big E for the WWE Championship.
-Rey Mysterio interrupted, followed by Kevin Owens and Finn Bálor, who wanted their own shot at the title.
-Sonya Deville then announced a fatal four-way ladder match between Owens, Bálor, Mysterio, and Rollins to determine the number one contender for the title for that episode's main event, where Rollins won.
-The match would later be scheduled for Day 1.
-Owens was added to the match after defeating Big E via disqualification after interference from Rollins, and Bobby Lashley was added to the match after defeating Owens, Rollins, and Big E in a gauntlet match, making it a fatal four-way match.

-Also on Raw, Becky Lynch boasted about becoming Raw Women's Champion again as well as for her victory at Crown Jewel.
+On the following Raw, Becky Lynch boasted about becoming Raw Women's Champion again as well as for her victory at Crown Jewel.
 Bianca Belair, who was also drafted to Raw, interrupted and pointed out the fact that Lynch did not beat her at Crown Jewel, as Lynch had pinned Sasha Banks in the triple threat match.
 Belair also made the point that she had defeated former Raw Women's Champion Charlotte Flair the previous week and deserved a title match.
 A brawl ensued between the two.
 Following the brawl, Lynch stated that Belair would get a title shot, but not that night.
 The match was scheduled for the following week, where Lynch retained.

-A coronation was held for Zelina Vega, who won the inaugural Queen's Crown tournament.
+Also on Raw, a coronation was held for Zelina Vega, who won the inaugural Queen's Crown tournament.
 Now adopting the name of Queen Zelina, she was adorned with the crown, cape, and queen's scepter.
 Zelina then defeated Doudrop in a rematch.